hodovani/development-checklists/README.md

 # development-checklists

 development-checklists were inspired by checklists in aviation.
 If checklists can help making flying saver, using checklists during software development can help avoiding common mistakes.
-For now, the checklists are made for printing.
-I am planning to provide the checklists in a different format in the future, e.g. as a web app.
+You can either use the MD files or print out the checklists.
+If you use the MD files, I recommend using the Visual Studio Code Extension "MarkDown To-Do (Tomas Hubelbauer)" to tick the checkboxes on the lists.

 # Checklists